KleinGeard/PDF-Text-Extractor/README.md

 ## Limitations

-Some pdf documents are made up of scanned images rather than actual text.
+• Some pdf documents are made up of scanned images rather than actual text.
 Unfortunately these can not be converted.

+• Tables, graphs, maps, lists, indexes, etc, may come out funny.
+This just happens to be the way the text is stored in the file.